SnakeOilXY/ProosaXY/README.md

 ## 2. Status

 - All the main parts design are completed.
 Test print result are posted in our [Discord server](https://discord.gg/WZVP2HuAag)
 - All part STLs are exported.
+- Full BOM added 2023/07/11
-I'm working on the final BOM and a simple build manual.
+- I'm working on a simple build log/manual.
 - For updates, please visit our [Discord server](https://discord.gg/WZVP2HuAag)